-Artsy, Cosmopolitan Bend, Oregon is Nestled Amid Breathtaking Scenery and Beckons to Retirees Seeking an Active, Healthy Lifestyle
+Sophisticated and Trendy, Bend, Oregon is Nestled Amid Breathtaking Mountain Scenery and Beckons to Retirees Seeking an Active, Healthy Lifestyle

 Cost of Living: Above the National Average

-Beautiful Bend (population 88,000) is in scenic central Oregon, east of the Cascade Mountain Range and along the Deschutes River where the Great Basin high desert meets a towering pine forest.
-Founded as a logging town in 1905, today this is an artsy, sophisticated mountain metropolis.
+Beautiful Bend (population 95,000) is in scenic central Oregon, east of the Cascade Mountain Range and along the Deschutes River where the Great Basin high desert meets a towering pine forest.
+Founded as a logging town in 1905, today Bend is an artsy, trendy mountain metropolis.
 It is a gateway to popular, awe-inspiring outdoor recreation areas where "Bendites" partake in everything from rafting and skiing to camping and bicycling.
-Bend has also gained a reputation as a cultural hub for central Oregon and has grown by 325% in the last decade or two.
-Tourists, families, professionals, small business owners and retirees are all drawn here.
+Bend has also gained a reputation as a cultural hub for central Oregon and has grown 18% within the last decade.
+Tourists, families, professionals, tech types, business owners and retirees are all drawn here.

-The city's quality of life and remote location contribute to a cost of living 32% above the national average, but as the locals say, "If you visit Bend, you will stay in Bend."
-Residents lean to the right politically, and 35% of the locals are age 45 or better.
-Forty percent have at least a four year college degree.
+The city's remote location contributes to its cost of living 32% above the national average, but as the locals say, "If you visit Bend, you will stay in Bend."
+Politics lean to the left, and 35% of the locals are age 45 or better.
+Forty two percent have at least a four year college degree.
 Racial diversity is minimal.
-The crime rate is well below the national average.
+The crime rate is below the national average.

-The median home price is $410,000.
+The median home price is $750,000, reflecting a 31% increase since a year ago.
 Neighborhoods are well-maintained and sprinkled with pine trees.
 Housing stock includes chalets, cabins, Craftsmans, bungalows, raised ranch ramblers, condos, town homes, riverfront properties and 20-acre ranches.
 Generally speaking, the west side of the city is more upscale than the east side.
-Pilot Butte Village is a cozy, wooded 55+ community.

-Unfortunately, Oregon is not a tax-friendly state.
-Social Security is not taxed, but other retirement income, except Railroad Retirement income, is taxed.
-Federal retirees, including military personnel, may, however, be able to subtract some or all of their federal pension income.
+Oregon is somewhat friendly when it comes to taxes and retirement.
+Social Security is not taxed, but withdrawls on other retirement income, except Railroad Retirement income, is taxed at up to 9.9%.
 Depending on income, some retirees may be entitled to a 9% tax credit.
-Residents may also deduct up to $6,250 in federal income taxes from their Oregon tax return.
-The state does not offer a homestead exemption, but residents age 62 or better may defer property taxes if their annual income is less than $43,000.
-The annual taxes on a $410,000 home are roughly $4,000.
-Oregon has no sales tax, and personal income tax rates range from 5% to 9.9%.
+The state does not offer a homestead exemption, but residents age 62 or better may defer property taxes if their annual income is less than $46,500.
+The average effective property tax rate (the annual tax payment as a percentage of median home value) in Bend is .85%.
+The annual taxes on a $750,000 home are approximately $6,375.
+On the good side, Oregon has no sales tax.

 The city has a definite bent toward "green" practices, making it easy to find environmentally-friendly merchants.
 There are numerous small groceries with locally grown food, and the Bend Farmers' Market is a hoppin' place.
 And while not "green," Walmart has a presence here, too.